cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 4. A new box will appear titled "Label".
 You will see your current Ark address prefilled on the line.
 Overwrite it with what you wish to name your wallet.
 When you're done, select "SET". (*don't worry, this doesn't 'delete' your Ark address.*)

 5. You will now see your wallet renamed to whatever you set it as.
 In this example we labeled it "My Main Wallet".

+**Note:** This new label can only be seen by you in your ArkClient.

 <center>![Imgur](https://i.imgur.com/5LwiPOR.png)</center>

-6. If you navigate to the Ark Client homescreen (by selecting "Ark Client" in the upper left hand corner) you will also see the newly labeled wallet there.
+6. If you navigate to the ArkClient homescreen (by selecting "Ark Client" in the upper left hand corner) you will also see the newly labeled wallet there.
 You have completed Renaming your Ark Wallet.

 ___

-#### Adding a second passphrase
+#### <a name="2ndpass">Adding a second passphrase</a>

-You can add a second passphrase to your Ark wallet for an added layer of security.
+You can add a second passphrase to your Ark Wallet for an added layer of security.
 You may want to do this if you have a large amount of Ark or if you believe somebody else may know your first passphrase (or most of it).

 **Note:** By adding a second passphrase you will be required from that point forward to use both your first and second passphrase to send transactions.
 You cannot remove the second passphrase once it is added and it is just as important to keep safe and kept secure as your first.
 This is usually not advised for the average user.

-1. At the top right corner of your Ark wallet address box you will see 3 vertical dots.
+1. At the top right corner of your Ark Wallet Address box you will see 3 vertical dots.
 Select it.

 ![Imgur](https://i.imgur.com/x6d01DL.png)

-2. You will notice a new ribbon of options appear at the bottom of your Ark Client.
+2. You will notice a new ribbon of options appear at the bottom of your ArkClient.
 Select the "SECOND PASSPHRASE" option.

 <center>![Imgur](https://i.imgur.com/elDLZXw.png)</center>

 3. A warning box will appear advising you it will cost you 5 Ark to add a second passphrase.
 Select "CONTINUE".

 4. A new window titled "Create Second Passphrase" will appear.
 The warning to copy your passphrase exactly will also be present, and below that will be your second 12 word passphrase.
-Copy it down exactly and verify you have down so.
+Copy it down exactly and verify you have done so.
 Select "NEXT".

 5. The next window titled "Create Second Passphrase" will ask for your first passphrase and your new second passphrase.
 Input them and select "CREATE".